Zaragoza asks for more police amid rise in robberies in neighborhoods

-The mayor of Zaragoza, Natalia Chueca, has requested the central government to reinforce police forces following an increase in robberies in Las Fuentes and Las Delicias.
-Chueca expressed her concern about the growing feeling of insecurity and formally asked the Government Delegation in Aragon to convene a Local Security Board to address the problem.
+The mayor of Zaragoza, Natalia Chueca, has requested the central government to reinforce police personnel following an increase in robberies in Las Fuentes and Las Delicias.
+Chueca expressed her concern over the growing sense of insecurity and formally asked the Government Delegation in Aragon to convene a Local Security Board to address the problem.

 Cameras and open data as support for urban surveillance 🚔